-Approximately 500 individuals will be served over the duration of the entire contract term.
+Refugees who have resettled to New Hampshire will be served through these contracts.
+Approximately 500 individuals will be served over the duration of the entire contract terms.

 The Contractors will ensure services include scheduling and coordinating medical and mental health appointments; accompanying clients to medical appointments; providing and facilitating transportation to appointments; and ensuring interpreter services are acquired for all appointments, as necessary.